Riedlingen: Culture

 Riedlingen is part of the Uperswabian Barockstraße, the Deutsche Fachwerkstraße and station at the EV6 River Road (Donauradweg).

 The town hall dates back to 1447 and was first build as shopping centre.

 In Riedlingen there are many sports clubs, such as the football club TSV Riedlingen which plays in the German "Kreisliga A".
 The carnival group called "Gole" has many followers.
 In the town centre there are several bakeries, cafes, and a cinema which acts as a theatre, stage and cafe within the same building.

 Riedlingen has several churches: Protestant Christ Church and Protestant Church Pflumern, Roman Catholic Church Sankt Georg, Kuba Mosque, New Apostolic Church and Free Evangelic Church Riedlingen (Evangelische Freikirche Riedlingen).

 The “Evangelische Freikirche Riedlingen” and its preacher Jakob Tscharntke get nationwide known, because he is spreading extremist conspiracy ideologies, ridiculed politicians and demonized them.
 The Baden-Württemberg Office for the Protection of the Constitution has been monitoring the congregation since 2022.

 The writer Ernst Jünger used to live close to Riedlingen in the Jünger-Haus Wilflingen.

 Economy

-The main employers in Riedlingen are the metalworking companies "Silit" and " Feinguss Blank".
+The main employers in Riedlingen are the metalworking companies "Silit" and " Texmo Blank".